nima64/nima64.github.io/content/blog/gsoc/gosc-6-24.md

 [Auto-run Merge Request](https://code.videolan.org/videolan/vlc/-/merge_requests/5795/commits#note_448656)

-In VLC extensions will only run on startup if you click activate unlike chrome extensions which run in the background once you've installed them.
-This auto running feature has been in the discussion for a [while now](https://code.videolan.org/videolan/vlc/-/issues/3883).

-There are a myriad of security issues that can arise from this feature since extensions aren't on a separate process or have a proper permission system.
-That can cause unintended crashes and malicious attacks by the extension.
-The solution we came up with is making the feature optional for the user by making it an interface.
-So if the user wants auto running extensions they must use the interface.
 Ideally extensions should be isolated in their own process and have a proper permission system which prompts the user when it uses features that are possible security risks like accessing the filesystem.

-Currently the new AutorunStart function is not 100% done, it loads the data and the starting of the new extension threads and enabling marked extensions is naively done through the extension manager.
+Currently the new Autorun Start function is not 100% done, it loads the data and the starting of the new extension threads and enabling marked extensions is naively done through the extension manager.

 Future Work